danielisrar/engr-102-lab-10-team/README.md

 ***You may use ChatGPT or similar AI tools to complete this lab.
 This is the ONE TIME in ENGR 102 that it's okay to use AI!***

 When debugging, remember DRIFT: discover, reproduce, isolate, fix, and test.
-It's a good idea to come up with several test cases to test whatever code you start with **before** you start making changes.
+It's a good idea to come up with several test cases to test whatever code you start with **before** you make changes.

 You may want to create different dictionaries to test your code.
 The code below will print a randomly generated dictionary named `chocolates`.
 ```python